hfour/h4bff/docs/1-Guides/Thinking-in-h4bff.md

 # Thinking in h4bff

 While h4bff gives you the tools to write plugins, it doesn't specify how you might achieve a plugin friendly design.
-In this article we'll implement an example comments plugin to demonstrate how engineers can think about their design in terms of plugins when writing a new feature.
+In this article we'll implement an example comments plugin to demonstrate how we can think about modularity in terms of plugins when writing a new feature.

 If you haven't checked out the two core elements of h4bff (Services and Singletons) yet, or you'd like a refresher, check out the [Introduction](Introduction.md) article first.